-Description: Any polyethylene bag and overwrap accepted by retailers from their customers or polyethylene stretch wrap or other film generated back of house may be included.
-Bags may be mixed color or printed and primarily High-Density Polyethylene (HDPE, #2) but are expected to include other polyethylene bags and LDPE/ LLDPE overwrap.
-Films may be coded with ASTM D7611 resin identification code "#2, HDPE" and #4, LDPE".
-All bag bundles should be free of free-flowing liquids.
-Product: Mixed Film
+Description: Polyethylene stretch wrap, shrink wrap or other film generated by retailers back-of-house, and any polyethylene bag and overwrap accepted by retailers from their customers may be included.

+Bags, wraps and film may be mixed color or printed and are a mix of High-Density Polyethylene (HDPE), Low-Density polyethylene (LDPE) and Linear Low-Density Polyethylene (LLDPE) films.
+Films may be coded with ASTM D7611 resin identification code "#2, HDPE" and "#4, LDPE/LLDPE."

+Product: Mixed PE Film